Zonefile exampleο

 example.com.
 A 192.0.2.1

-; A CNAME redirect from www.exmaple.com to example.com
+; A CNAME redirects from www.example.com to example.com

 www CNAME example.com.